clj-commons/secretary/README.md

 ##### This scheme doesn't comply with URI spec

-Beware that using prefix that way will make resulting URIs no longer compliant with [standard URI syntax](https://en.wikipedia.org/wiki/Uniform_Resource_Locator#Syntax) – fragment must be the last part of the URI after the query).
-Indeed, the syntax of an URI is defined as:
+Beware that using `:prefix` that way will make resulting URIs no longer compliant with [standard URI syntax](https://en.wikipedia.org/wiki/Uniform_Resource_Locator#Syntax) – the fragment must be the last part of the URI after the query).
+Indeed, the syntax of a URI is defined as:

     scheme:[//[user:password@]host[:port]][/]path[?query][#fragment]

-`secretary` adds a `#` after the path so it makes the fragment hides the query.
-For instance, the following URL is comprehended two different way by `secretary` and the spec:
+`secretary` adds a `#` after the path so it makes the fragment hide the query.
+For instance, the following URL is comprehended in different ways by `secretary` and the spec:

 ```
 https://www.example.com/path/of/app#path/inside/app?query=params&as=defined&by=secretary
 ```

-- fragment: `"path/inside/app?query=params&as=defined&by=secretary"` for standard libraries but is `"path/inside/app"` according to Secretary
+- the fragment is `"path/inside/app?query=params&as=defined&by=secretary"` for standard libraries, but is `"path/inside/app"` according to Secretary

-- query: `""` but is `"query=params&as=defined&by=secretary"` according to Secretary
+- the query is `""` for standard libraries, but is `"query=params&as=defined&by=secretary"` according to Secretary

 ### Available protocols